seanlengwx/4014-Assignment-1/Report.md

   10. `0x850bb4d26bd0	\Users\User\AppData\Local\Temp\_MEI32762\charset_normalizer\md.cp39-win_amd64.pyd`
   11. `0x850bb4d26d60	\Users\User\AppData\Local\Temp\_MEI32762\unicodedata.pyd`

+- Knowing that `calc.exe` is connecting to an external IP address, and using python libraries to execute some malicious code, we get a `.dmp` of it.
+- Since we see that the child processes of the malicious sample `scvhost.exe` spawns multiple `msedge.exe`, we search for any suspicious looking URLs.
+- From the [output](<./Output Files/calc_exe_mem_findings.tx) we find the flag: `faken3t_t1ll_u_mak3_1t.com`
 ## Exploring `notepad.exe` (PID 10200)
 - Looking at the [cmdline output](<./Output Files/cmdline_output.txt>) we see that the file `flag.txt` was created
 ```